In May of 2023, I received some of the most frightening news a woman can hear,

 I was new to oncology and hoping for an in-depth discussion with shared decision making.
 My breast surgeon referred me to an amazing medical oncologist, and I came prepared.
 I had already entered my information into Predict, an online tool that predicts survivorship depending on your specific disease factors.
 I also brought along two papers on the subject of estrogen and breast cancer written by oncologist Dr. Avrum Bluming, recently published in The Journal of The Menopause Society and The Cancer Journal.

-Dr. Bluming's excellent book, Estrogen Matters, was easy to read for me, the layperson, and made it so much easier to speak with my own oncologist.
-On the day of our consultation, she gladly accepted the papers and told me she would read them.
+Dr. Bluming's excellent book, Estrogen Matters, was easy to read, which made it so much easier to speak with my own oncologist.
+On the day of our consultation, she gladly accepted the papers by Dr. Bluming and promised to read them.
 Then we talked about the treatments they have to offer.
 I didn't need radiation or chemotherapy, but she did include the option of taking a hormonal therapy, called an aromatase inhibitor.
 An AI would be used to block what little was left of my estrogen production.

 Together, we weighed the risks and benefits and decided that in my case, the side effects of an aromatase inhibitor would most likely outweigh any small protection it might provide.
 And then she told me she'd like to see me in six months time.